Limit of vanishing regulator in the functional renormalization group

+We next discuss the motivation for this study.
 The notation $\Gamma_k[\phi]$ emphasizes the important dependence of this functional on the scale $k$, but $\Gamma_k$ also depends on the shape of the cutoff function $R_k$.
 The notation $\Gamma[\phi,R_k]$ would thus be more appropriate, and (\ref{FRGE}) could be replaced by a functional equation where the derivatives with respect to $k$ are replaced by functional derivatives with respect to $R_k$.
 As mentioned above, all the relevant physical information is contained in the EA and therefore {\it a priori}, all the dependence on $R_k$ is unphysical, including the dependence on $k$.
 However, there are situations where $k$ can be identified with a physical parameter that acts in the theory as an IR cutoff.
 In these cases, the dependence on $k$ can assume a physical meaning.

 Even though in such cases the dependence on $k$ reproduces the dependence on physical parameters, the dependence on the shape of $R_k$ still remains unphysical.
 Thus any observable must be independent of this shape.
 On the other hand, when one makes approximations, even physical observables will exhibit some spurious dependence on the shape of the cutoff.
 We will refer to this as ``cutoff dependence''. \footnote{It is distinct from, but closely related to the ``scheme dependence'' of renormalized perturbation theory.} For example, in statistical physics, the position of a fixed point is not universal, but the critical exponents are.
 Still, when one calculates the critical exponents, one must use some approximation and the results always depend on the shape of the regulator.
 In a specific calculation, one can then try to exploit this cutoff dependence to optimize the cutoff, {\it i.e.} to find the cutoff that yields the best possible value for the observables.
 This is, in practice, an important aspect of FRG studies \cite{Litim:2001up,Litim:2001fd,Litim:2002cf,Canet:2003qd,Balog:2019rrg,DePolsi:2020pjk}.